daguillon23/ez-yt/README.md

 # ez-yt
 Utilizes yt-dlp and ffmpeg to automate the download and file conversion of YouTube videos via Python script.
+Expects yt-dlp and ffmpeg executables to be in same directory as Python script.

 ## Tools Used
 * [yt-dlp](https://github.com/yt-dlp/yt-dlp)